![]() |

 Halibut

-Halibut can continue to be caught in the fall.
-If looking for a place to fish check out our Interactive Map.
+The Halibut sport fishery is open February 1 – December 31, 2025.
 Reminder: Filleting halibut: No person shall possess on board a vessel, including charter vessels and pleasure craft used for fishing, halibut that have been filleted, mutilated, or otherwise disfigured in any manner, except that each halibut may be cut into no more than 2 ventral pieces, 2 dorsal pieces, and 2 cheek pieces, with enough skin on each piece to identify whether the piece is from the light side or the dark side of the fish.

 Dolly Varden and Trout